Learning Outcomes

 This article has covered the following key knowledge points:

-- Mutual assent requires an offer and acceptance.
+- Mutual assent is evaluated objectively and requires an offer plus acceptance

-- A valid offer must show intent to be bound and have definite terms.
+- A valid offer must show intent to be bound and have reasonably definite terms; UCC and common law differ on required definiteness

-- The mailbox rule makes acceptance effective upon dispatch.
+- The mailbox rule generally makes acceptance effective upon dispatch, subject to important exceptions

-- Offers can be terminated by revocation, rejection, lapse, or death.
+- Offers can be terminated by revocation (direct or indirect), rejection, counteroffer, lapse, death, incapacity, destruction of subject matter, or supervening illegality

-- Bilateral contracts are formed by mutual promises; unilateral contracts by performance.
+- Bilateral contracts are formed by mutual promises; unilateral contracts by performance, with special rules when performance begins

-- Implied-in-fact contracts arise from conduct showing agreement.
+- Implied-in-fact contracts arise from conduct showing agreement, and should be distinguished from restitutionary quasi-contract

 Key Terms and Concepts